rudrac19/R-Cube/README.md

 # 1.5 (2025)

-In the 1.5 update, we want to improve the 1.4 update.
-In 1.4, even though  we did get the 2x2 in, it came with a comprise: buttons.
-And now we want to remove them.
-These are some things you can expect:
+In the 1.5 update, we want to improve the game by removing and fixing annoying things about the game and fixing many bugs.
+1.5.1 and 1.5.2 will eventually remove the 2x2 buttons.

 CHANGE LOG*

-- Removed buttons for 2x2 interaction
+- Fixed music
-- Added more music
+- Added Sovle for 2x2
 - Fixed Bugs

 # Open Source